Validation

 }

 You can add it as either a simple string with the fully qualified class name, or using the ::class suffix as shown above.
-The primary benefit here is that it provides some extra navigation capabilities in more advanced IDEs.
+The primary benefit of using the ::class suffix is that it provides some extra navigation capabilities in more advanced IDEs.

 Creating a Rule Class